vinceimbat/vinceimbat/content/the long wait.md

 That said, I will be putting categories of emails I will send to you in the subject line so you immediately know what email you are getting.
 Here are the categories:

 - ᜇ Updates – Occasional personal updates about my life like what you are reading right now.
 - ᜇ Essay – Even more infrequent essays that are not necessarily about walking.
-These essays slowly grow from what I call [[thoughts/my forest garden of the mind|my forest garden of the mind]].
+These essays slowly grow from what I call [[my forest garden of the mind|my forest garden of the mind]].
 - ᜇ Poem – Oh, by the way, I'm also a poet.
 I'll start sharing finished poems here.
 - ᜇ Lilim – Occasional walking narratives.
 - ᜇ A Book About LB – Yes, I am writing a book.